scipy-lectures/scientific-python-lectures/intro/numpy/numpy.rst

       In [7]: # ou
       In [8]: gray()

-* Create an array of the image with a narrower centring : for example, remove 30 pixels from all the borders of the image.
+* Create an array of the image with a narrower centering : for example, remove 30 pixels from all the borders of the image.
 To check the result, display this new array with ``imshow``.